fellajimed/conv_agent/README.md

 # Overview
-Using models from `Hugging Face`, with the interactive API, get insights about a given url.
+Using models from `Hugging Face`, with the interactive API, get insights about a given topic/url.

 # Setup